 A leave of absence is generally granted to students in good academic standing with the university and approved by the Program Director and Dean of the Graduate School.
 For students in good academic standing, a leave of absence is generally approved for no more than one academic semester for personal, financial or medical reasons.
 For students not in good academic standing, i.e., those whose GPA is less than 3.0 or whose research efforts/results are not satisfactory, leaves of absence will be given at the discretion of the Program Director and Dean of the Graduate School.
 Such students will be permitted the option of withdrawal.
 Stipend payment is suspended during a leave of absence.
+Thus, a leave of absence is designed for highly extenuating circumstances beyond what would normally be considered for short-term health or family issues, for example.
+Guidance as to whether a planned absence falls within the intent of a full leave of absence should be sought from the Program Director and/or the Grad School administration.

 A Graduate Assistant-Stipend student is required to be actively enrolled and covered by the student health insurance plan for a minimum of three months prior to the beginning of a leave of absence.
 If the Graduate Assistant-Stipend student is allowed to take a leave of absence, the school will continue to pay for health insurance for up to two months.
-If additional leave of absence is required after the two month period, health insurance will be terminated unless the student applies for the continuation of coverage through the Office of Student Accounting.
+If additional leave of absence is required after the two-month period, health insurance will be terminated unless the student applies for the continuation of coverage through the Office of Student Accounting.
 This continuation of coverage will be at the student's expense.

-XIV.
+XV.
 HEALTH AND WELLNESS